pkgforge-dev/oversteer-AppImage/README.md

 ---

-# Known issues

-* On alpine linux (and maybe similar distros) you will need to have a C compiler installed, since for some weird reason the pyudev library needs to compile something at runtime.

----

 AppImage made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks.

 **This AppImage bundles everything and should work on any linux distro, even on musl based ones.**